Skip to main content

 Try giving a habit up for a day, week, a few weeks or a month, and ask people to sponsor you for your efforts.

-Christmas fundraising ideas
+Christmas fundraising ideas for schools

 It’s the most wonderful time of the year, and a great opportunity to bring friends, family and classmates together to raise money for BHF.
-Here are some fun ideas for festive fundraising:
+Here are some fun ideas for festive fundraising.

 Christmas jumper competition

 Deck your Christmas jumper with boughs of holly, tinsel and whatever fun, festive decorations you like.
 Ask each person taking part to donate a small amount.
 The most creative and quirky jumper wins a prize.
-The cheesier the better!
+The cheesier, the better!

 Desk decorating contest